Understanding the Value of Cleanings & Exams

 Schedule Your Next Visit Today

-The doctors and staff at Iroquois Family Dentistry are dedicated to providing you with convenient and comfortable dental cleanings and exams.
+The doctors and staff at Iroquois Dentistry are dedicated to providing you with convenient and comfortable dental cleanings and exams.
 Beyond cleanings, our preventative treatment options include dental sealants and fluoride treatments.
 The benefits of preventative care is clear.
 To schedule your first or next appointment at our office, contact us online or call (615) 298-2040.